anaterovic/NLP/README.md

 __Evaluation__:

-To evaluate the model on the dataset with a trained model, you can run a command (you can also provide a pretrained model, so if someone wants to evaluate your model, they can do it without training it):
+To evaluate the model on the dataset with a trained model, you can run a command:

 ```bash
 python scripts/evaluate.py -t data/food_disease.csv -sm data/bayes_model.pkl -sp -m 1